Self-interaction and transport of solvated electrons in molten salts: Discussion

-with $A$ and $B$ that belong to $\{\varsigma, r_{\mathrm{peak}}\}$.
-The characteristic time of the spread-spread decorrelation and the one associated with $r_\mathrm{peak}$ appear to be the same for the PBE0 functional.
-For PBE, the correlation time of $r_\mathrm{peak}$ is shorter than that of the spread, likely due to the fact that the erratic motion of the bipolaron in the presence of a semi-local functional make its local environment rapidly change in time.
+with $A$ and $B$ being $\varsigma$ or $r_{\mathrm{peak}}$.
+The characteristic $\varsigma$--$\varsigma$ and $r_\mathrm{peak}$--$r_\mathrm{peak}$ correlation times appear to be the same for the PBE0 functional.
+For PBE, instead, the correlation time of $r_\mathrm{peak}$ is shorter than that of the spread, likely due to the fact that the erratic motion of the bipolaron in the presence of a semi-local functional make its local environment rapidly change in time.
 The cross-correlation function is relatively small in both cases, suggesting that the two quantities are nearly uncorrelated with each other.

 This analysis suggests that the effect of EXX can be fully understood only by examining average quantities sampled throughout the entire dynamics, rather than focusing on instantaneous values.
 This is in accordance with the fact that the distribution of the values of the spread---a statistical quantity---is markedly different in the two simulations, but the allowed values---instantaneous quantities---are partially overlapping.
 As a result, by evaluating a single snapshot it is almost impossible to discern whether the simulation was performed using a PBE or PBE0 functional.
-This is confirmed by a Principal Component Analysis (PCA) performed on Smooth Overlap of Atomic Positions (SOAP) descriptors~\cite{bartok2013representing,de2016comparing,musil2021physics} associated with the bipolaron's local environments, whose results are presented in Appendix~\ref{app:data driven}.
+This is confirmed by a Principal Component Analysis (PCA) performed on Smooth Overlap of Atomic Positions (SOAP) descriptors~\cite{bartok2013representing,de2016comparing,musil2021physics,musil2021efficient,goscinski2021role} associated with the bipolaron's local environments, whose results are presented in Appendix~\ref{app:data driven}.